-How to spend less than $100 on a pair of true wireless earbuds
+How to spend less on a pair of wireless earbuds

 Pros:

-- Long battery life (with case)
+- Solid battery life

 Cons:

-The Letscom Wireless Earbuds are fantastic as long as you're okay with only 3.5 hours of battery life.

-Best Sound Quality: 1More Stylish True Wireless
+Best sound quality: 1More Stylish True Wireless

-The 1More Stylish True Wireless are perfect for the person who's looking for superb sound quality without breaking the bank.
+The 1More Stylish True Wireless are perfect for the person looking for superb sound quality without breaking the bank.
 It's not neutral, and there's a noticeable bump in the entire bass region, but it's not enough to drown out the mids and treble.
-Bass lovers will love these but those who are a fan for a fun, slightly off balanced sound will love them as well.
-Howeverm the most impressive part about the sound signature is the soundstage.
+Bass lovers will love these, but those who are fans of a fun, slightly off-balanced sound will also love them.
+However, the most impressive part about the sound signature is the soundstage.
 While it won't beat some of the more expensive true wireless earbuds, the Stylish True Wireless holds its ground.
-Ths soundstage is wide and spacious, making it very easy to pick out individual instruments and vocals.
+The soundstage is wide and spacious, making it easy to pick out individual instruments and vocals.

-In terms of battery life, the Stylish True Wireless perform exceptionally well with up to 6.5 hours on a single charge.
+The Stylish True Wireless performs exceptionally well with up to 6.5 hours on a single charge in terms of battery life.
 The included charging case nets you an additional 17.5 hours of battery life, totaling up to 24 hours of audio playback with the bud and case.
 The case itself is relatively small and compact.
-You likely won't have any issues with it fitting in your pocket or purse.
-Unfortunately, it still uses Micro-USB for charging and doesn't feature wireless charging at all.
+So you likely won't have any issues with it fitting in your pocket or purse.
+Unfortunately, it still uses Micro-USB for charging and doesn't feature wireless charging.

-Comfort is excellentm too.
+Comfort is excellent too.
 They are super light and easy to get in and out of your ear.
 The earbud stays in your ear without issue.
-You're unlikely to feel any sort of discomfort or fatiguing, even after long periods of time.
+You're unlikely to feel any discomfort or fatigue, even after long periods.
 You get multiple ear tip sizes in the box, which will help with fit.

 Pros: